-Relative Protein Quantification-To estimate the abundance of identified proteins, iBAQ was carried out using MaxQuant software package.
-This method takes into consideration the summation and normalization of MS signals based on peptide size, length, and number of theoretical peptides possible for all the proteins identified in a particular proteome run (26, 37).
-The iBAQ intensity in the composite proteome spanned a dynamic range of 6 orders of magnitude between the most and least abundant proteins (Fig. 2 and supplemental Table 5).
-The most abundant proteins thus identified were chaperones, elongation factors, ribosomal proteins, chromosomal architectural proteins, and secretory proteins.
-Many of these protein families, such as heat shock proteins (including chaperones), ribosomal proteins, and ribosomal translational machinery, are highly expressed in several organisms, including mycobacterial species (37, 38).
-Plotting all the identified proteins on the iBAQ protein abundance scale indicated that the majority of strainspecific proteins (supplemental Table 5) were present in the low abundance range.
+In order to estimate the abundance of identified proteins, intensity-based absolute guantification (iBAQ) was carried out using MaxQuant software package.
+This method takes into consideration the summation and normalization of MS signals based on peptide size, length, and number of theoretical peptides possible for all the proteins identified in a particular proteome run (26,37).
+The iBAQ intensity in the composite proteome spanned a dynamic range of 6 orders of magnitude between the most and least abundant proteins (Fig 2; Sup Table 5).
+The most abundant proteins thus identified were chaperones, elongation factors, ribosomal proteins, chromosomal architectural proteins and secretory proteins.
+Many of these protein families such as heat proteins shock (including chaperones), ribosomal proteins and ribosomal highly translational machinery, are expressed in several organisms including mycobacterial species (37,38).
+Plotting all the identified proteins on the iBAQ protein abundance scale indicated that the majority of strain-specific proteins (Sup Table 5) were present in the low abundance range.
 However, some JAL-specific proteins were found in the moderate abundance range.

-LFQ methodology was used to compare the levels of identified proteins among the four strains (39).
-To cross-compare the reproducibility of results across the biological replicates, a correlation matrix was generated (data not shown).
-The Pearson correlation of 0.8-0.9 among the biological replicates suggested low variance and high reproducibility, and these multiple scatterplots also showed a larger spread of LFQ values in the inter-strain comparison.
-Among the 2161 proteins identified in the composite proteome, we were able to quantify 1348 proteins after application of LFQ (Fig. 3A; quantification values from 16 samples; minimum row filter \geq 8).
-Further box plots generated after Z-score median normalization of these 1348 proteins also showed high reproducibility among the biological replicates (data not shown).
+Label-free quantification (LFO) methodology was used to compare the levels of identified proteins among the four strains (39).
+In order to cross-compare the reproducibility of results across the biological replicates a correlation matrix was generated (Sup Fig 1A).
+The Pearson correlation of 0.8-0.9 among the biological replicates suggested low variance and high reproducibility, and these multiple scatter plots also showed larger spread of LFQ values in the inter-strain comparison.
+Among the 2161 proteins identified in the composite proteome, we were able to quantify 1348 proteins after application of LFQ (Fig 3A; quantification values from 16 samples; minimum row filter ≥ 8).
+Further box plots Z-score after median generated normalization of these 1348 proteins also showed high reproducibility among the biological replicates (Sup Fig 1B).

-Proteome of the JAL Strain Is Significantly Different from Ra, Rv, and BND-To investigate differential expression among the four strains, we applied Benjamini-Hochberg correction for multiple hypotheses testing using one-way ANOVA test with a cutoff value of 0.05 (Fig. 3A).
-Among the 257 differentially modulated proteins (supplemental Table 6), a majority of the proteins belonged to categories of intermediary metabolism and respiration (33%), lipid metabolism (17.1%), cell wall and cell process-related (14%), and conserved hypotheticals (14%), with \sim 10% belonging to the category of information processing pathways (Fig. 3B).
-The supplemental Table 7, A and B shows a summary of statistical variations among the biological replicates in the 257 ANOVA significant protein groups.
-These 257 protein groups were further subjected to unsupervised hierarchical clustering, and the resulting clustergram is shown in Fig. 3C (left panel).
-Scrutiny of the clustergram indicated that the large numbers of proteins are either up- or down-regulated in the JAL strain when compared with the remaining three strains.
-The two major clusters of proteins displaying prominent upand down-regulation in the JAL strain were further arranged as profile plots (Fig. 3C, right panel).
+The proteome of the JAL strain is significantly different from Ra, Rv and BND

+To investigate differential expression among the four strains, we applied Benjamini-Hochberg correction for multiple hypotheses testing using one-way analysis of variance (ANOVA) test with a cut off value 0.05 (Fig 3A).
+Among the 257 differentially modulated proteins (Sup Table 6) a majority of the proteins belonged to categories of intermediary metabolism and respiration (33%), lipid metabolism (17.1%), cell wall and cell processes-related (14%)and conserved hypotheticals (14%), with ~10% belonging to the category of information processing pathways (Fig 3B).
+Sup Table 7A and B show the summary of statistical variations among the biological replicates in the 257 ANOVA significant protein groups.
+These 257 protein groups were further subjected to unsupervised hierarchical clustering, and the resulting clustergram is shown in Fig 3C (left panel).
+Scrutiny of the clustergram indicated that the large numbers of proteins are either up or down regulated in JAL strain when compared with the remaining three strains.
+The two major clusters of proteins displaying prominent up and down-regulation in the JAL strain were further arranged as profile plots (Fig 3C; right panel).